k0a1a/subnodes-nextcloudpi/README.md

         sudo ./install.sh

 The installation process takes about 5 minutes.
 After it has completed, you will have a running NextCloud instance and a wireless access point.
 Connect to http://nextcloudpi.local to activate your instalnce!

-From here, fork, build, share your ideas, and have fun!

 ## extra